chibixar/folder2text/README.md

 ---

-## Why?
+## Description

-AI assistants are incredible at reviewing code, explaining projects, and catching bugs — but getting your files *into* the chat is a pain.
-You end up copying files one by one, losing context, losing structure.

-`folder2text` solves this in one command.
-It walks your directory, skips all the junk (binaries, `node_modules`, `.git`, build artifacts), and produces a clean, well-structured document you can paste straight into any AI chat window.
+`folder2text` walks your directory, skips all the junk (binaries, `node_modules`, `.git`, build artifacts), and produces a clean, well-structured document you can paste straight into any AI chat window.

 **One command.
 Everything in context.**